 - Eat higher fat and calorie foods

 When we’re sleep deprived, we’re also just more likely to give in to temptation, and our judgment and willpower are going to be much weaker when we’re tired — meaning we’re more likely to reach for the cookie jar than the fruit bowl, or in my case the lolly jar!

-The right diet can do wonders however!
-I have been sticking to My Daily Food Allowance for the past three weeks, eating whole, real foods; to help restore balance to insulin, cortisol, and other hormones, I have cleaned up my diet, cut back on coffee, eliminated processed foods, refined sugars and alcohol, I also eat regularly to avoid the short-term stress of starvation on my body.
+The right diet can do wonders!
+For the past three weeks, I am eating whole, real foods; to help restore balance to insulin, cortisol, and other hormones, I have cleaned up my diet, cut back on coffee, eliminated processed foods, refined sugars and alcohol, I also eat regularly to avoid the short-term stress of starvation on my body.

 I start my day and continue it with clean protein, healthy fats, leafy and cruciferous vegetables, berries, and non-gluten grains.
 Food is information that controls your gene expression, hormones, and metabolism.
 When you eat the right foods, you balance blood sugar, restore hormonal balance, and sleep better!

 Foods that help you sleep